Tanzania: Etymology

-The name Tanzania was created as a clipped compound of the names of the two states that unified to create the country: Tanganyika and Zanzibar.
+The name "Tanzania" was created as a clipped compound of the names of the two states that unified to create the country: Tanganyika and Zanzibar in 1964.
 When Zanzibar and Tanganyika were uniting, national newspaper The Standard ran a contest for a new name, which was won by Mohammed Iqbal Dar.
-Iqbal claimed he formulated the name by taking "Tan" and "zan" from the uniting states, "i" from his own name, and adding "a" as a reference to Ahmadiyya.
+Iqbal claimed that he formulated the name by taking "Tan" and "zan" from the uniting states, "i" from his own name, and adding "a" as a reference to Ahmadiyya.

-The name Tanganyika is derived from the Swahili words tanga "sail" and nyika "uninhabited plain, wilderness", creating the phrase "sail in the wilderness".
+The name Tanganyika derives from the Swahili words tanga "sail" and nyika "uninhabited plain, wilderness", creating the phrase "sail in the wilderness".
 It is sometimes understood as a reference to Lake Tanganyika.

-The name of Zanzibar derives from Zanj, the name of a local people, and Arabic barr "coast" or "shore."
+The name "Zanzibar" derives from Zanj, the name of a local people, and Arabic barr "coast" or "shore."
 Zanj comes from Al-Zanjia, the Arabic name for the East African coast.
-This word is related to Azania, the Greek name (possibly derived from a Sabaic name) for the same coast, mentioned in Periplus of the Erythraean Sea, a book written in the first-century CE.
+This word is related to Azania, the Greek name (possibly from a Sabaic name) for the same coast, mentioned in Periplus of the Erythraean Sea, a book written in the first-century CE.
 Azania is described as ruled by the Mapharitis - an ethnic group residing (at the time) in what is today southwest Yemen.